Home Electrification Planner

 Key Considerations Before You Start

 Before beginning your electrification journey, consider these important factors.
-First, check your electrical panel capacity: adding a heat pump, EV charger, and induction cooktop may require upgrading from a 100-amp to a 200-amp panel ($1,500-$3,000, also eligible for the 30% tax credit).
+First, check your electrical panel capacity: adding a heat pump, EV charger, and induction cooktop may require upgrading from a 100-amp to a 200-amp panel ($1,500-$3,000).
 Second, investigate your utility rate structure — time-of-use rates can maximize solar savings by letting you sell excess power at peak prices.
 Third, check state and local incentives in addition to federal programs; many states offer additional rebates, property tax exemptions for solar, and sales tax exemptions on energy equipment.
 Finally, get multiple quotes for any installation — prices vary significantly between contractors.

 Using This Planner

 Our Home Electrification Planner lets you build a customized upgrade plan in seconds.
-Toggle on the upgrades you are considering, adjust the cost estimate level, and select your income bracket to see accurate IRA incentive calculations.
+Toggle on the upgrades you are considering, adjust the cost estimate level, and select your income bracket to see current incentive and rebate estimates.
 The tool shows your combined annual savings, total net cost after incentives, payback period, 25-year savings with rate escalation, and total CO2 reduction — complete with visual breakdowns.
 All calculations run locally in your browser; your data never leaves your device.
 Use the results to prioritize upgrades, estimate budgets, and make informed decisions about your home energy future.

 For deeper analysis of individual upgrades, explore our specialized calculators: the Solar Savings Calculator for detailed solar analysis, the Heat Pump Calculator for HVAC sizing, the EV Savings Calculator for fuel cost comparisons, the Carbon Footprint Calculator for emissions tracking, and the Electric Bill Estimator for understanding your current energy costs.
 Together, these tools give you everything you need to plan a successful home electrification project.